As explained in the page about the

 The growth in bank credit causes

 bank's asset backing (the borrower's debt) still remains.
+The money

 As a general rule, countries in the